Curriculum and course offerings

 Students will undertake a PhD examination prepared by three faculty members in their area of study.
 Exams should demonstrate the student's mastery of foundational primary sources, historiographical issues, and scholarship broadly related to the dissertation.
 The PhD examination includes both written and oral components.

-In the midst of advancing their research and writing, each student is asked to give a forty-minute talk based on the dissertation to an audience of faculty and graduate students.
-Neither an examination nor a defense, this is an occasion for students to share their scholarship in a formal venue, to learn how to engage with historians of art and architecture from different areas, and to practice the kind of presentation skills demanded by a job talk.
+In the midst of advancing their research and writing, usually within a year of the prospectus being approved, each student is asked to give a forty-minute talk based on the dissertation to an audience of faculty and graduate students.
+The opportunity to deliver a dissertation presentation will be offered once each semester, on a specific date established and publicized in advance.
+Students should determine, in consultation with their advisor, the appropriate semester in which to present their dissertation work.
+A typical presentation begins with a concise outline of the project as a whole, followed by an illustrative excerpt taken from a single chapter.
+The presentation concludes with a question and answer period.
+Neither an examination nor a defense, this is an occasion for students to share their scholarship in a formal venue, to learn how to engage with historians of art and architecture from different areas, and to practice the kind of presentation usually demanded by a job talk.